 - ½ tsp cinnamon

-- ½ cup chocolate chunks or chips, plus more for topping
+- ½ cup chocolate chips, plus more for topping

 - Preheat oven to 350F.
 Spray a 9x5in loaf pan with cooking spray.